Microchip-MPLAB-Harmony/ethercat/readme.md

 All the EtherCAT applications are available in ethercat/apps folder.
 All the drivers are located in the ethercat/drivers folder.
-The distribution package also contains details about EtherCAT Slave stack code generation tool and also it contains details of EtherCAT manager ,where the demo is verified with TwinCAT manager.
+The distribution package also contains details about EtherCAT Slave stack code generation tool and EtherCAT manager (required to verify the operation of the demo).

 | Name      | Description  |
 | --------  | -----------  |